Hemanta2056/website-in-react/README.md

 # website-in-react

+**please view the pdf to see website view and download the zip file and run the file.**

 images for this project is directly taken from web copying image address so if images from web is not found then the images in this project will not display.

 always kepp images in your directory for project and upload accordingly